zho00/React-TicTacToe/README.md

 ## How to Run
 1. Clone the repository
 2. Run `npm install`
-3. Run `npm start` to launch locally
+3. Run `npm run dev` to launch locally